 Dubravka Stojanović is a historian and professor at Belgrade University.
 Her work focuses on democracy in Serbia and the Balkans, the interpretation of history in textbooks, social history, the process of modernisation, and the history of women in Serbia.
 She is vice-president of the History Education Committee and a consultant to the United Nations, working on issues concerning history, memory, and the misuse of history in education.

 Adrian Tahourdin was, until recently, Senior Assistant Editor at the Times Literary Supplement, where he was chiefly responsible for French and Italian coverage and for the Letters page.

 Vessela Tcherneva is the deputy director of the European Council on Foreign Relations and head of the Sofia office.
 Her topics of focus include EU foreign policy and the Western Balkans and Black Sea region.

-Iryna Vidanava is the co-founder and CEO of CityDog.by, a leading independent online media in Belarus.
+Iryna Vidanava is the co-founder and CEO of CityDog.io (former CityDog.by), a leading independent online media about Minsk, Belarus and Belarusians everywhere.
 She is an internationally acclaimed digital media expert, researcher and consultant.
-Iryna is an author of numerous publications on new media, civil society and public policy in Belarus.
+Iryna is an author of numerous publications on media, civil society and public policy in Belarus.
 She is a Board member of Belarusian Association of Journalists and the World Association of Belarusians “Batskaushczyna”.
 In 2014 Iryna Vidanava was recognized as one of the Top 100 innovators in Central and Eastern Europe (NewEurope100.org).